F7/Lp/README.md

 ### Build (minifying CSS, HTML, images)
-Building all the assets minifying custom.css by using yuicompressor, index.html by html-minifier, and images by imagemin.
+Building all the assets minifying custom.css by using node-sass (with css-compression option), index.html by html-minifier, and images by imagemin.
 Use the command:
 ```
 npm run build
 ```